Our Team

 Executive & Operations Manager

-Cat brings 8 years’ experience working in development and operations, database administration, stewardship, and special events to the team.
+Cat brings nine years of experience in development and operations, database administration, stewardship, and special events to the team.
 She started her career at The New York Botanical Garden before transitioning to philanthropy at the Korean American Community Foundation, where she managed the foundation’s database and assisted with board relations, operations, finance, and communications.
-Cat holds a B.A. in Art History and B.S. in Urban & Regional Studies at Cornell University, with minors in Asian American Studies and East Asian Studies.
-She currently lives in New York City and is a member of Nonprofit Tech Readiness for Civic Engagement and Social Justice through NTEN and the Ford Foundation.
+Cat holds a B.A. in Art History and a B.S. in Urban & Regional Studies at Cornell University, with minors in Asian American and East Asian Studies.
+She currently lives in New York City and recently was a cohort member of Nonprofit Tech Readiness for Civic Engagement and Social Justice through NTEN and the Ford Foundation.

 Samantha Velasquez